Skip to main content

 By Nader Durgham in Dhour al-Choueir, Lebanon

-The Israeli army abducted a 70-year-old Lebanese woman from Dhayra, south Lebanon, on Tuesday, according to local media reports.
+The Israeli army abducted a Lebanese woman in her late 70s from Dhayra, south Lebanon, two weeks ago, before releasing her roughly a week later.

-Ghadia al-Suwaid was reportedly taken from her home after Israeli forces entered the town.
+Ghadia al-Suwaid was taken from her home after Israeli forces entered the town, Dhayra's mayor told Middle East Eye.
+Her disapearance came to light in the Lebanese media this week.

 Suwaid was one of the only people who refused to leave her border town despite relentless Israeli bombing and a ground invasion.